Written by 1:06 pm DDoS • 2 Comments

 DDoS amplification attacks by Memcached

 These attacks usually use the UDP protocol.
-It is a simple connectionless communication model with a minimum of protocol mechanism.
-This means that one of the sides in the communication can send large amount to the other without restrictions.
-Without any confirmation and it doesn’t matter if the second side receive the data.
+It is a simple connectionless communication model with a minimum protocol mechanism.
+This means that one of the sides in the communication can send large amounts to the other without restrictions.
+Without any confirmation, it doesn’t matter if the second side receives the data.

 Due to the way the UDP protocol works, cyber-criminals use it to generate DDoS amplification attacks.
 The attacker sends a small UDP request with a spoofed IP address of the victim to public services.